jacqueline-wong/CEE4530/Lab4/team10_lab4.md

 #### Conclusions ####

 Overall, for this experiment, we found out that the greater the air flow rate, the greater the rate of increase in dissolved oxygen concentration, the greater the volume gas transfer coefficient and the lower the oxygen transfer efficiency.
-Furthermore, it was found that the actual aeration process actually requires less time than predicted by our model.
+Furthermore, it was found that our model fits very well with the data.

 #### Suggestions ####